-SharePoint provides the foundations for business process management.
-It manages unstructured business documents, such as scanned invoices, bills of lading and material safety data sheets, for BPM, ERP and CRM applications.
+SharePoint provides the foundation for business process management.
+It manages unstructured business documents -- such as scanned invoices, bills of lading and material safety data sheets -- for BPM, ERP and CRM applications.

 Microsoft supports content security and governance increasingly oriented around zero-trust technologies and operational principles.
 As part of the Microsoft 365 ecosystem, SharePoint facilitates compliance by automatically adding sensitivity labels to content and other advanced ECM capabilities.

 Nuxeo optimizes its ECM platform for both text-oriented and digital assets.
-The Nuxeo Content Services platform manages the flow of product-related content, such as images, schematics, datasheets and 3D renderings of physical objects, through digital supply chains.
+Nuxeo Platform manages the flow of product-related content, such as images, schematics, data sheets and 3D renderings of physical objects, through digital supply chains.
 Companies -- particularly those in consumer-packaged goods, retail and media/entertainment industries -- can use the platform to digitize key parts of their product design processes.

-The Nuxeo platform stores many different types of content in a scalable enterprise repository, running on premises or in the cloud.
+Nuxeo Platform stores many types of content in a scalable enterprise repository, running on premises or in the cloud.
 It integrates with Microsoft Office and Adobe Creative Suite for personal productivity and content lifecycle management.
 Beyond ad hoc information sharing, the platform enhances teamwork through low-code capabilities for rapid application development.
-Citizen developers and other non-technical users can tailor processes around work-related tasks and develop collaborative environments that overcome manual handoffs and information stovepipes.
+Citizen developers and other nontechnical users can tailor processes around work-related tasks and develop collaborative environments that overcome manual handoffs and information stovepipes.

 Nuxeo adds content intelligence to business activities within an enterprise.
-The Nuxeo Content Services platform supports flexible metadata management capabilities, enabling easy access to and speedy search through large content collections categorized by multiple taxonomies.
+The Nuxeo Platform supports flexible metadata management capabilities, enabling easy access and speedy search through large content collections categorized by multiple taxonomies.
 Nuxeo Insight, which embeds AI capabilities within the platform, provides services to train ML algorithms to recognize specific elements and attributes of their products.
-Nuxeo can also utilize publicly available AI/ML services from cloud providers.
+Nuxeo can also use publicly available AI/ML services from cloud providers.

-Hyland acquired Nuxeo in April 2021 and expects to maintain the existing platform while leveraging Nuxeo services with other services within its product portfolio to deliver value-added vertical applications.
+Hyland acquired Nuxeo in April 2021 and expects to maintain the existing platform while employing Nuxeo services with other services within its product portfolio to deliver value-added vertical applications.

 8. OpenText Documentum

 OpenText Documentum is an ECM platform for managing business documents within large enterprises.
 The platform maintains high-value, mission-critical collections, such as engineering design documents or new drug applications.
-It provides a shared repository to store and manage different types of documents securely, deployed either on premises or through cloud-ready services that support various cloud-based infrastructures
+It provides a shared repository to store and manage documents securely, deployed on premises or through cloud-ready services that support various cloud-based infrastructures.

 Documentum includes content analytics capabilities to extract metadata and classify content automatically.
 It offers federated search capabilities to retrieve documents from multiple repositories and records management capabilities for long-term retention.
 It relies on separate e-rooms for collaborative document sharing.

-OpenText Extended ECM Platform, the company's flagship ECM offering, manages business documents and other types of unstructured content through a shared repository.
+OpenText Extended ECM, the company's flagship ECM offering, manages business documents and unstructured content through a shared repository.
 It features enterprise-grade document management capabilities, including library services, multilayer security, access controls, content navigation and workflow.

 OpenText Extended ECM provides multiple tools to enhance workgroup productivity.
 Microsoft Office, Adobe Acrobat and other personal productivity applications connect directly to the repository.
-Other tools support content capture and optical character recognition indexing from scanned and electronic documents and secure file sync and share with content stored on mobile devices.
+Other tools support content capture and optical character recognition indexing from scanned and electronic documents, as well as secure file sync and share with content stored on mobile devices.
 The repository supports content sharing for ad hoc collaboration.

-The platform features extensive metadata management capabilities to support enterprise search and records management.
+The platform's extensive metadata management capabilities support enterprise search and records management.
 Users can tag content manually, semiautomatically or automatically based on predefined terms.
-OpenText Magellan, the company's content intelligence engine, can also infer details about content.
+OpenText Magellan, the company's AI and analytics platform, can also infer details about content.